Young's Motorsports

-Young's Motorsports is an American professional stock car racing team that competes in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, and the ARCA Menards Series.
-In the O'Reilly Auto Parts Series, they field the No. 02 Chevrolet Camaro SS full-time for Ryan Ellis.
-In the Truck Series, they field the No. 02 Chevrolet Silverado full-time, primarily for Nathan Byrd and the No. 20 part-time for Stefan Parsons and three others.
-In the ARCA Menards Series, they field the No. 02 Chevrolet SS part-time for Craig Bracken.
+Young's Motorsports is an American professional stock car racing team that competes in the NASCAR O'Reilly Auto Parts Series.
+They field the No. 02 Chevrolet Camaro SS full-time for Ryan Ellis and the No. 42 for multiple drivers.
+They previously competed in the NASCAR Craftsman Truck Series and ARCA Menards Series.

 O'Reilly Auto Parts Series

 Car No. 02 history

 On November 10, 2025, the team announced they would be fielding a second entry in the NASCAR O'Reilly Auto Parts Series.
 During that same announcement, they announced that Ryan Ellis would drive the No. 02 car.